 Two Legs and a Heartbeat.

 So after a 17k bike ride last Saturday, I was bound again on Sunday…only this time it was for a 12k walk.
-The sky had a hue of overcast but it was warm, perfect conditions actually, so I suited up, gave the bike a rest and headed out on foot.
-Again, I was blindly setting out to wherever my instincts lead me and as usual it wasn’t long before I had my phone out taking pictures.
+The sky had a hue of overcast, but it was warm, perfect conditions actually, so I suited up, gave the bike a rest and headed out on foot.
+Again, I was blindly setting out to wherever my instincts led me, and as usual, it wasn’t long before I had my phone out taking pictures.

 DSC_0062.JPG

 You know, there’s something about a good walk, breathing in the fresh air with nothing but your own thoughts to keep you company.
-Just like the bike, walking was a huge part of my youth, we didn’t have a vehicle so if I needed to get anywhere I would have to get there using two legs and a heartbeat.
-Probably has a lot to do with how I am today, I would choose walking somewhere 9 chances out 10 if I could.
-Living in the city I kind of “have to” take the vehicle to get to certain places, but if its walk-able, I’m doing it.
+Just like the bike, walking was a huge part of my youth.
+We didn’t have a vehicle, so if I needed to get anywhere, I would have to get there using two legs and a heartbeat.
+Probably has a lot to do with how I am today, I would choose walking somewhere nine chances out of ten if I could.
+Living in the city, I kind of “have to” take the vehicle to get to certain places, but if it’s walkable, I’m doing it.

 DSC_0066

-At the foot of the hill I started to see civilization again, there wasn’t a lot of traffic, only Sunday drivers really and the odd dog walker.
-By the way, this hill was the same hill that I had to be careful with on Saturday, and trust me, it was a lot easier walking down that thing then biking it.
-Oh, I like to take a moment for this guy too, who looks like he was “shrewed” right from the start.
+At the foot of the hill, I started to see civilization again.
+There wasn’t a lot of traffic, only Sunday drivers, really and the odd dog walker.
+By the way, this hill was the same hill that I had to be careful with on Saturday, and trust me, it was a lot easier walking down that thing than biking it.
+Oh, I like to take a moment for this guy, too, who looks like he was “shrewed” right from the start.

 DSC_0064.jpg

 Sorry, the pun was right there….k….moving on.
-I paid my respects and made my way off down the trail which was nicely tucked away, relaxing, it was beautiful.
-I could hear the nearby river as it kept me company with its constant free-flowing, I decided to take out the headphones and take it all in, best playlist ever.
+I paid my respects and made my way off down the trail, which was nicely tucked away, relaxing, and it was beautiful.
+I could hear the nearby river as it kept me company with its constant free-flowing.
+I decided to take out the headphones and take it all in, best playlist ever.

 DSC_0065

-I could smell the harbor long before I could see it, the tinge of salty water reminded me of my days growing up.
+I could smell the harbour long before I could see it; the tinge of salty water reminded me of my days growing up.
 The gulls were squawking, flying low-level as they scoured the shore for anything that resembled food.
-Random fishing boats steamed through the harbor bidding adieu to the city, their engines putter-patter rhythmic, (insert homesickness here).
-It was a serene moment, picturesque as the city was once again settling down for cozy Sunday evening.
+Random fishing boats steamed through the harbour, bidding adieu to the city, their engines putter-patter rhythmic, (insert homesickness here).
+It was a serene moment, picturesque as the city was once again settling down for a cozy Sunday evening.

 DSC_0069.jpg

 A little further down was my point of interest, probably should mention where I was planning to go, it was Fort Amherst.
-I went there by bike not long ago, promised myself I’d return but this time for a stroll.
-The views were unreal, bouts of nostalgia hit me as I eyeballed each little houses one by one, tucked away along the hillside full of character.
+I went there by bike not long ago, promised myself I’d return, but this time for a stroll.
+The views were unreal, and bouts of nostalgia hit me as I eyeballed each little house one by one, tucked away along the hillside full of character.

 DSC_0072.jpg

-I also had to somehow pulled myself from the backdrop below, crazy how all this stuff is free, just got to get outside and discovery it for yourself.
+I also had to somehow pull myself from the backdrop below, crazy how all this stuff is free, just got to get outside and discover it for yourself.

 DSC_0074.jpg

-Behold, in all its glory the lighthouse, finally I had made it.
-The walk that I had pictured that day on the bike proved to be quite the aesthetically pleasing amble, only at that very moment, looking our at the beautiful open ocean before me, I realized….now I have to walk back…lol.
+Behold, in all its glory, the lighthouse.
+Finally, I had made it.
+The walk that I had pictured that day on the bike proved to be quite the aesthetically pleasing amble, only at that very moment, looking out at the beautiful open ocean before me, I realized….now I have to walk back…lol.

 DSC_0078.jpg

-Thanks for tagging along for my brisk Sunday walk, hope you enjoyed the pictures and you’re all welcomed back again for another glimpse of Earth to Ash.
+Thanks for tagging along for my brisk Sunday walk, hope you enjoyed the pictures, and you’re all welcome back again for another glimpse of Earth to Ash.

 Happy trails!!!!